-The Empire had a remarkable run of peace for two centuries during the Pax Romana and then reached its territorial height under Emperor Trajan (98-117 CE).
+The Empire had a remarkable run of peace for two centuries during the Pax Romana and the Five Good Emperors of Rome.
+During this period the empire reached its territorial extent under Emperor Trajan (98-117 CE).
 During the reign of Commodus at the end of the 2nd century, the empire began its decline.
 The empire officially collapsed in 476 CE, though it’s power had long been eclipsed.

 The Roman Empire lasted from 27 BCE to 476 CE; a total of 503 years.
 However, for the last 81 years (395-476 CE) the empire was split between Western and Eastern Empires.
 Only the Western Empire collapsed in 476 CE.
 As it turned out, the Eastern Roman Empire (also known as the Byzantine Empire) was just getting started.

 The Byzantine Empire would go on to have its own illustrious history centered around its capital city, Constantinople.
 The Byzantine Empire would last for another 977 years after the fall of the Western Roman Empire.